Baked Cod with Panko

 What is a Good Substitute for Cod?

 What I love about cod is that it’s mild tasting and fairly easy to find either at your local grocery store or seafood market.
 However, you can substitute cod for other mild-tasting fish, such as haddock, grouper, or mahi-mahi.
-Cook time will vary depending on the thickness of the fish.
+Cooking time will vary depending on the thickness of the fish.

-How to Bake Cod with Panko Crumbs
+How to Make Baked Cod with Panko

 There are three basic steps to making baked cod with Panko: